The Ecologist

-The Ecologist is a British environmental journal, then magazine, that was published from 1970 to 2009.
+The Ecologist was a British environmental journal/magazine, published from 1970 to 2009.
 Founded by Edward Goldsmith, it addressed a wide range of environmental subjects and promoted an ecological systems thinking approach through its news stories, investigations and opinion articles.
 The Ecologist encouraged its readers to tackle global issues on a local scale.
 After cessation of its print edition in July 2009, The Ecologist continued as an online magazine.
 In mid-2012, it merged with Resurgence magazine, edited by Satish Kumar, with the first issue of the new Resurgence & Ecologist appearing in print in September 2012.
 The Ecologist was based in London.